brandur/sorg/content/drafts/minimalism.md

 on some of these projects would in some cases be as great, or even greater, as it would for shipping a new product.

-!fig src="/assets/minimalism/fire.jpg" caption="At Heroku, we'd hold regular \"burn parties\" to recognize the effort that went into deprecating old products and technology."
+!fig src="/assets/minimalism/fire.jpg" caption="At Heroku, we'd hold regular \"burn parties\" to recognize the effort that went into deprecating old products and technology.<br><br>Photograph courtesy of <a href=\"https://www.flickr.com/photos/learnscope/5032942270/\">Robyn Jay</a>."

 ## Minimalism in simple ideas (#in-simple-ideas)